ropensci/comtradr/README.md

 ![](plots/README-plot1-1.png)

-**Plot 2**: Using the data collected in example 2 above to plot the top eight destination countries/areas of Thai shrimp exports, by weight (KG), for 2007 - 2011.
+**Plot 2**: Using the data collected above in example 2, plot the top eight destination countries/areas of Thai shrimp exports, by weight (KG), for 2007 - 2011.

 ``` r
 # install.packages("ggplot2")